Who Bakes Girl Scout Cookies?

 Don't Girl Scout Cookies Contribute to the childhood obesity problem?

 Starting with our youngest members, the Girl Scout organization promotes a healthy lifestyle for its girl members, which includes a well-balanced diet and plenty of exercise.
 Our health and fitness programs encourage girls to adopt healthy fitness and eating habits early in life and continue them into adulthood.
 Girls are also taught to consider ingredient contribution to their overall diet and portion size when choosing snacks.

-Why don't you offer cookies that are whole-wheat, wheat-free, non-dairy, dairy-free, vegan, sugar-free, gluten-free, organic, low-carbohydrate, low-calorie, low-fat, non-fat, fat-free, etc?
+Why don't you offer cookies that are whole-wheat, wheat-free, sugar-free, gluten-free, organic, low-carbohydrate, low-calorie, low-fat, non-fat, fat-free, etc?

 The demand for specialty cookie formulations is simply not great enough to make it economically feasible to offer a variety of specialty types.
 Of all the different possible formulations, sugar-free seems to be the most popular, yet in the past, even the sugar-free Girl Scout Cookies that have been offered have had to be discontinued due to lack of demand.
 Our bakers continue to experiment with formulations that balance the best tasting cookies using the healthiest ingredients.